-For members ages 21 and older, the IHA must follow the DHCS guidelines and the Plan's preventive care services guidelines.
+For members ages 21 and older, the IHA must follow the DHCS guidelines and the health plan's preventive care services guidelines.
 The preventive care guidelines in the Guide to Clinical Preventive Services (U.S. Preventive Services Task Force) are considered the minimum acceptable standards for adult preventive care services.
 A member's risk factors affect the type and quantity of preventive services needed.
 A member may need additional services at more frequent intervals.

-For members under age 21, the IHA and ongoing assessments must follow CHDP and AAP guidelines.
+For members under age 21, the IHA and ongoing assessments must follow the requirements of the CHDP program.